24 out Apprentice’ship’ – A Smooth Sea Does Not Make A Good Sailor – az

 It is generally known that learning your ropes is a key factor in developing your personal, academic and professional life.
 It is true that one always encounters a very competitive world, yet it is also true that facing this world with solid training is a way to allay their fears.

-‘A smooth sea doesn’t make a good sailor’ – this saying is absolutely applicable to an educator’s career on the grounds that having the reading literature itself will not provide the real electro-cardiogram of teaching, in other words, the ups and downs in the classroom environment.
+According to FDR, ‘A smooth sea never made a skilled sailor’ – this saying is absolutely applicable to an educator’s career on the grounds that having the reading literature itself will not provide the real electro-cardiogram of teaching, in other words, the ups and downs in the classroom environment.
 That is the part where apprenticeship proves to be an essential step to bridge the gap between theory and practice.

 I have recently got involved with the PIBID (Programa Institucional de Bolsas de Iniciação à Docencia) at UFSJ in which 10 students of Letras are observing and actively taking part in the lessons I teach at E.E.
 Garcia de Lima, a state school in São João Del Rei.
 It is worth pointing out that such a programme is now being developed at an early stage (not at the end of the course any longer) of these students academic life so that they can have a better perception and perspective of what teaching entails.

-From my point of view, apprenticeship seems to be a window to successful career of a student bearing in mind the opportunity they have to test both theory and practice with the spinoffs of deciding what they judge to be the best way to match their needs, wants and interests.
-There is a full range of benefits to be gained from apprenticeship and further down is a short list of what I have observed in my short, yet eventful career.
+From my point of view, There is a full range of benefits to be gained from apprenticeship and further down is a short list of what I have observed in my short, yet eventful career.

 - Self-confidence building: facing the classroom stage may be a daunting experience for many, especially when you are in the spotlight.
 However, it is by observing and experimenting with the trial-and-error process that will thicken one’s skin and allow them to develop self-confidence.
 The skills of selecting, adapting and rejecting are instrumental in meeting one’s beliefs and, obviously, extremely important when having to change paradigms.
 Such confidence does not stem from theory, much to the contrary, it comes from the hands-on process in which novice teachers will learn to make choices, eliminate options and, eventually, enjoy great success of their own practice.